|Company||Human Sciences Research Council|

 Only applications that comply with the listed above requirements will be considered.

-Closing date: 15 April 2021.
-We encourage applicants to submit prior to the closing date.
-If you do not receive any response from us within eight weeks, please accept that your application was unsuccessful.
-Only candidates who are interviewed will be advised of the outcome of their application.
+Closing date: 10 July 2021.
+HSRC encourages applicants to submit prior to that date.
+Applicants who have not been contacted within eight weeks should assume that their application has been unsuccessful.
+Only applicants who are interviewed will be advised of the outcome of their applications.

 APPLICATIONS FROM RECRUITMENT AGENCIES WILL NOT BE ACCEPTED.